BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 If you technically parse natural language sentences you may be surprised of how many different interpretations of the same sentence are valid.
 Consider the following example sentence:

-"I saw the man on the hill with a telescope."
+	I saw the man on the hill with a telescope.

-Fig. 6.5 from [allthingslinguistic.com](http://allthingslinguistic.com/post/52411342274/how-many-meanings-can-you-get-for-the-sentence-i) shows five different, valid interpretations of this sentence.
+Fig. 6.5, adopted from [AllThingsLinguistic](http://allthingslinguistic.com/post/52411342274/how-many-meanings-can-you-get-for-the-sentence-i), shows five different, valid interpretations of this sentence.

 ![Fig. 6.5: Parsing ambiguity](images/Parsing_Ambiguity.png)